 Our literacy learning starts in Early Years when children learn phonics using Floppy’s Phonics and the THRASS programme.
 The children learn how to say and how to spell all the letters of the alphabet, moving onto key sounds.
 In Year 1, every child in England takes the Phonics Screening test in June.

 Presentation of work is important at Canon Pyon CE Academy and children are encouraged to take a pride in their work.
-Handwriting is taught through the Penpals system and children practice letter formation at least once a week.
+Handwriting is taught through the Twinkl system and other online programmes eg teachhandwriting.com